Sealants vs. Fillings: What’s the Difference?

 You should know that on top of removing the decay from your tooth, your dentist might also have to remove any previous dental restoration.
 Next, the cavity is cleaned out and the material is prepared.
 Whether you choose an amalgam or a composite filling, your dentist will shape the material to your tooth and thoroughly fill the cavity.

-Finally, like the sealant process, the material is cured and hardened using ultraviolet light.
+Finally, the material is cured and hardened using ultraviolet light, like the sealant process.
 After the material has hardened, the bite is adjusted and corrected using a handpiece.

 How are Dental Sealants and Dental Fillings Similar?

-Both treatments fill the grooves of the tooth and provide a protective shield to the enamel.
+Both treatments fill the tooth grooves and provide a protective shield to the enamel.
 The processes of the treatments are similar, as they are less invasive than surgery, and at most require a dental drill and some ultraviolet light.

 How are Dental Sealants and Dental Fillings Different?